Nurseries Online

 Dublin Bay Rose Foliage

-Regarded as one of the very best red flowering climbing roses , Dublin Bay is repeat flowering so it flowers from spring right through summer.
+Regarded as one of the very best red flowering climbing roses , this is a repeat flowering so it flowers from spring right through summer.

 Being a climbing rose its height will determined by how you prune it, left unpruned it can easily reach 2 – 3 metres (6ft – 9ft), however it is usually trained across a trellis so height can be controlled easily.